Pratiksha248/Pratiksha248/README.md

 - 👋 Hi, I’m Pratiksha!
 - 👀 I’m interested in Research and Coding.
-- 🌱 I’m currently learning Python, ML, DL and WebD on Udemy.
+- 🌱 I’m currently working on AI-ML projects.
 - 📫 How to reach me: https://www.linkedin.com/in/pratiksha-sahoo-864b00225

 <!---